subframe7536/maple-font/README.md

 - 🎨 Icon - First-Class [Nerd-Font](https://github.com/ryanoasis/nerd-fonts) support, make your terminal more vivid.
 - 🔨 Customize - Enable or disable font features as you want, just make your own font.

-### Simpified Chinese, Traditional Chinese and Japanese
+### Simplified Chinese, Traditional Chinese, and Japanese

 CN version based on [Resource Han Rounded](https://github.com/CyanoHao/Resource-Han-Rounded) provides complete character set support for Chinese development environments, including Simplified Chinese, Traditional Chinese, and Japanese.
 Meanwhile, the characteristic of perfect 2:1 alignment between Chinese and English allows this font to achieve a neat, uniform, beautiful, and comfortable appearance in scenarios such as multilingual display and Markdown tables.
 However, the spacing of Chinese characters is larger compared to other popular Chinese fonts.
 See details in [release notes](https://github.com/subframe7536/maple-font/releases/tag/cn-base) and [this issue](https://github.com/subframe7536/maple-font/issues/211).